 His research has been supported by a number of College and department-level scholarships, such as the Summer Undergraduate Research Experience (SURE), the Knowledge Advancement Research Experience (KARE) and the Cripps Undergraduate Research Experience (CURE) awards.

-Gibson enjoys the independence he has earned to devise protein structures which he thinks will be useful to possess and find a way to make them.
+Gibson enjoys the independence to devise protein structures which he thinks will be useful to possess by the lab and finds a way to make them.
 As an undergraduate researcher, Gibson has found meaningful opportunities to work on ambitious and transformational scientific projects.